segmentio/on-error/Readme.md

 # on-error

   Safely attach a handler to `window.onerror` regardless of existing handlers.

+  It will also rebind to `window.onerror` if another party clobbers it.

 ## Installation